cypher/rack-dickbarblocker/README.markdown

 By default, it shows the following text (sans markup):

 > Dear Digg,
 > Framing sites is bullshit.
 >
 > Your pal,
 > —J.G.
 >
 > p.s.
-Firefox users may enjoy the<br>
+Firefox users may enjoy the
 > DiggBar Killer script for Greasemonkey.
 >
 > p.p.s.
 Digg users can disable the DiggBar under
 > My Profile → Settings → Viewing Preferences.

 You can override this by supplying the middleware with a block that returns whatever you want it to display: